anthonybeckett/c-sharp-notes/README.md

 For Windows:

 We will need to download Visual Studio.
 On the workloads screen in the installer, we need to add the .NET MAUI option.

+Note: on multiple machines for me, I could not get the Android emulator to work through visual studio.
+If this happens, download Android Studio and set up a virtual device.
+Run it and Visual Studio should detect it in the device dropdown.

 If we use VS Code to develop, there is a .NET MAUI extension that can be downloaded from the extensions tab.